 Note: The model now implies AVGO needs something close to the 8.5% terminal growth case to move above fair value, while MU still screens slightly overvalued even at that upper bound.

-Readers can evaluate growth estimates for Micron and Broadcom ranging from 2% to 9% using the interactive model.
-Intrinsic value per share, V/P ratios, and predicted returns are updated in real time as inputs change.
-This instrument distinguishes the framework and is at the center of the analysis.
+Readers can evaluate growth estimates for Micron and Broadcom ranging from 2% to 9% using the interactive growth scenarios.
+Intrinsic value per share, V/P ratios, and predicted returns can be observed.

 The AI exposure: different vectors, different risks